ecnusse/ifse/README.md

 We evaluated IFSE on 79 programs in CoreUtils, a a widely used open-source core tool program collection in Unix-like operating system, to demonstrate IFSE's effectiveness when facing real-world applications.
 We compared IFSE with its baseline KLEE with 4 hours timeout and 8 seconds fuzz solver timeout and calculate the average branch coverage obtained in 10 repeated experiments.

-Due to limited space in the paper, we only presented the overall situation of the experiment.
-Some supplementary details of the experiment are as follows:
+Due to limited space in the paper, we only presented the overall situation of the experiment and list some supplementary details as follows.

 ### Line Coverage

 IFSE achieves a higher average line coverage for most of the programs (63 programs) ranging from relative 0.8\% to 217.2\% over KLEE and achieves an average line coverage of 54.8\% (while KLEE averaged 42.7\%), which demonstrates the path exploration ability of IFSE.
 Meanwhile, IFSE achieves relative higher branch coverage of 12.3\% over KLEE.
 The coverage details of all programs are as follows:

+TODO

 ### Branch Coverage

-As for branch coverage, IFSE achieves a higher average line coverage for most of the programs (58 programs) ranging from relative TODO\% to TODO\% over KLEE and achieves an average line coverage of TODO\% (while KLEE averaged TODO\%), which demonstrates the branch exploration ability of IFSE.
+As for branch coverage, IFSE achieves a higher average line coverage for most of the programs (51 programs) ranging from relative TODO\% to TODO\% over KLEE and achieves an average line coverage of 64.2\% (while KLEE averaged 57.7\%), which demonstrates the branch exploration ability of IFSE, the details are as follows:

+TODO

 ### Optimizations